 While there are lots of models for attentional allocation, the ones demonstrating the most promise for marketers focus on the goal-directed voluntary allocation of attention such as the directed cognition model.
 These models suggest that when the user is likely to allocate more attention to a task or stimuli when doing so will maximize the potential reward.

-Behavioral Economics is also offering lots of interesting insight into how increased attention leads to changes in behavior.
+According to stock trading South Africa experts, Behavioral Economics is also offering lots of interesting insight into how increased attention leads to changes in behavior.
 In Attention and Trading researcher Yu Yuan demonstrates that there are measurable fluctuations in financial market performance after attention grabbing events like record breaking movement within the Dow, while during other times the same traders could be described as being dormant.

 Another great example comes from The Allocation of Attention: Theory and Evidence where researchers were able to create an effective predictive model, predicting within-game and between-game allocation of attention.